jenkins-x/terraform-aws-eks-jx/README.md

 ![Terraform Version](https://img.shields.io/badge/tf-%3E%3D0.12.0-blue.svg)

 This repository contains a Terraform module for creating an EKS cluster and all the necessary infrastructure to install Jenkins X via `jx boot`.
-The module generates for this purpose a  templated `jx-requirements.yml` file which can be passed to `jx boot`.
+The module generates for this purpose a  templated `jx-requirements.yml` file for `jx boot`.

 The module makes use of the [Terraform EKS cluster Module](https://github.com/terraform-aws-modules/terraform-aws-eks).